Skip to main content

 We build long-term partnerships because we think long-term ourselves.

-Employee ownership matters because of what it makes possible — accountability that survives staff changes, decisions made against a ten-year horizon, and a team that doesn't churn out from under a programme.
-The numbers below are the consequence: clients stay with us, and the engineers running their programme stay too.
+Employee ownership matters because of what it makes possible: accountability that survives staff changes, decisions made against a ten-year horizon, and a team that doesn't churn out from under a project.
+The numbers below are the consequence, clients stay with us, and the engineers running their project stay too.

 Measure